Wisdom Teeth Extraction

 While wisdom teeth can sometimes be left alone if they fully erupt and don’t affect your other teeth, you’ll probably need to have them removed if you notice any of the following symptoms:

-Dr. Jacobs has completed numerous wisdom tooth extractions over the years.
-He loves helping patients find relief from their dental pain, and he does all he can to soothe those who are feeling anxious and apprehensive about the process.
 Let Dr. Jacobs know if there’s anything you don’t understand or are worried about before your extraction; he’ll give you the answers you need to feel comfortable during your appointment.
 Below are the answers to some of the most common questions we’ve received about tooth extractions.

 When wisdom teeth are trapped beneath the gums, they cause swelling, pain, and tenderness in the gums.
 They might also damage the roots of nearby teeth, and in some cases they can lead to overcrowding of the mouth.
 All of these symptoms grow more severe over time, and in the long term you could suffer from serious health issues like inflamed/infected gums, cavities, jaw damage, alignment problems, and sinus issues.
 In the worst case scenario, you might even start losing some of your other teeth.
 If there’s any indication that your wisdom teeth won’t be able to erupt safely, it’s best to remove it as soon as possible before the worst case scenario kicks in.